rsb1794/JavaMatic/README.md

 When running the JUnit tests via Eclipse on Windows, the tests will fail because the line break characters on windows are represented with "\r\n" instead of "\n" as on Unix/MacOS.
 This can be fixed by replacing all "\n" with "\r\n" on Windows and then (re-)running the test class.
+Alternatively, the unit test class could be modified to use 'System.getProperty("line.separator")' for a system-independent new-line character.